mspnp/samples/PerformanceEfficiency/AppServiceAutoscalingSample/Readme.md

 5) Save the test plan

-    Save you test plan in your desired folder.
+    Save the test plan in a folder of your choice.
 The extension for JMeter is ".jmx".

     Your test plan is now ready to run.